-Registration is now open for the 2019 Spring Networks Conference: March 16-18, 2020 - New Orleans, LA
+Registration is now open for the Spring Networks Conference: March 16-18, 2020 - New Orleans, LA

 IRI’s Networks bring practitioners together to explore member-chosen topics through a combination of peer presentations, interactive roundtables, guest speakers, and workshops.
 Unlike the more traditional conference format, these sessions have limited seats and are designed to be highly interactive.
 Attendees have the opportunity to share pain points and troubleshoot with their peers, allowing them to return to the office with specific steps and strategies in hand.

 There are currently six Networks in this program, each of which focuses on a different function of innovation and R&D. Each Network has their own agenda, as well as several opportunities to engage with others in various joint sessions.
 This approach allows topics to be examined from various perspectives and gain a deeper understanding of how it impacts different departments within a company.

 Check out topics from the Fall 2018 Networks Conference

 - Data Visualization and Analytics in Innovation

 - How to Develop and Prototype Like a Startup